 Raising Tamworth pigs

-This old, rare breed hails from the English Midlands, and still rolls in the royal mud on Prince Charles's farm.
-Regarded by many as the aristocrat of the pig world, this long-legged ginger pig with large pricked-up ears is suited to free-ranging and forest grazing.
-So they're a perfect porcine for anyone who has a piece of overgrown land that needs clearing.
-They're easy to keep and quite content being raised on pasture with veggie scraps from the garden.
+An heirloom, rare breed of pig called the Tamworth is regarded by many as the aristocrat of the pig world.
+This long-legged ginger pig with large pricked-up ears is suited to free-ranging and forest grazing, a perfect porcine for anyone who has a piece of overgrown land that needs clearing.
+They’re easy to keep and quite content being raised on pasture with veggie scraps from the garden.
 Very good mothers and friendly in nature, they like to interact with humans.

 Tamworths will eat fallen acorns, which adds a distinctive flavor to pork chops.
 But the best thing they’re known for is the quality of their lean bacon.

-Tamworths on the Floyd farm never stand on concrete.
-They live in little Quonset huts and stay outside all year because they don't easily tolerate the stress of being in confinement.
-They do take longer than other breeds to get to market weight because they're long and lean from getting a lot of exercise.
+Tamworths on the Floyd farm live in little Quonset huts and stay outside all year because they don’t easily tolerate the stress of being in confinement.
+They do take longer than other breeds to get to market weight because they’re long and lean from getting a lot of exercise.

 Add Your Comment

 You must be logged in to leave a comment.
 Login